base-org/web/apps/base-docs/docs/using-base.md

 6. Tap the Save button to save Base as a network.

-You should now be able to connect to the Base by selecting it from the network selection dropdown menu.
+You should now be able to connect to Base by selecting it from the network selection dropdown menu.

 ---